ADORSYS-GIS/webank-devops/Docs/deploy_new_module.md.md

                   number: {{ include "common.tplvalues.render" (dict "value" $.Values.prs.service.port "context" $) }}
 ```

-notice how we defined paths for the webank-userapp, webank-obs and webank-prs.. clean right?? yesssssss
+Notice how we defined paths for the webank-userapp, webank-obs and webank-prs... clean right??
+Yesssss

-to do same for a new modules, we copy,paste then modify the path field..nothing more and also the name field.. **(name: {{ $.Release.Name }}- <change to fit your module )**
+To do same for a new modules, we copy, paste then modify the path field..nothing more and also the name field.. **(name: {{ $.Release.Name }}- <change to fit your module )**

 Next-Step : Go to the values.yaml file and disable ingress..